Irregularly and incompletely sampled random fields in the Earth sciences: Analysis and synthesis of parameterized covariance models: T H E C O M P L E T E M E T H O D O L O G Y : M A T E R N M E E T S W H I T T L E

 \subsection{Maximum-likelihood estimation of parametric covariance models from spatial random fields}

 We estimate the parametric covariance of an observed field, $\mcH\ofx$, as the parameters $\hbtheta$ that maximize the blurred, debiased Whittle likelihood

 following eq.~(5) of \cite{Guillaumin+2022} and eqs~(48)--(49) of \cite{Simons+2026}.
-By modifying $\mcH\ofx$ by the observation window~$w\ofx$, sampling bias for regular and irregular data can be corrected for in the periodogram \cite[e.g.,][]{Dahlhaus+1987,Deb+2017}.
+All summations are limited to the spatial grid $\mathbf{x}$ and the Nyquist grid $\kb$.
+By `modifying' the data $\mcH\ofx$ by the spatial observation window~$w\ofx$, sampling bias for regular and irregular data can be corrected for in the periodogram as a non-parametric estimator \cite[e.g.,][]{Dahlhaus+1987,Simons+2000,Deb+2017}, but in the likelihood, that term, $|H(\kb)|^2$, must not be directly compared to the theoretical parameterized spectral density~$\mcS\ofst\ofk$ unless it is smoothed, e.g., via convolution with the spectral window $|w\ofk|^2$, turning it into the `blurred' spectral density denoted with the overbar as $\Sbar\ofst\ofk$.
+The blurring operation earns eq.~(\ref{eq:dwl}) the designation \textit{debiased}.
+Compared to space-based estimation methods which require the construction and \textit{inversion} of the empirical spatial covariance matrix \cite[]{Goff+88} after Fast Fourier Transformation to the wavevector domain, the simple spectral \textit{division} in eq.~(\ref{eq:dwl}) is efficiently evaluated.

 Calculating the debiased Whittle likelihood function requires the window-modified empirical periodogram $|H(\kb)|^2$, formed from the Fourier-transformed data vector $H(\kb)$.
-In eq.~(\ref{eq:dwl}), the periodogram is divided by the blurred spectral density $\Sbar\ofst\ofk$, to which it is equivalent in expectation, as shown by Lemma~1 of \cite{Guillaumin+2022} and eqs~(28)--(30) of \cite{Simons+2026}.
+In eq.~(\ref{eq:dwl}), the periodogram is equivalent \textit{in expectation} to the blurred spectral density $\Sbar\ofst\ofk$ by which it is divided, as shown by Lemma~1 of \cite{Guillaumin+2022} and eqs~(28)--(30) of \cite{Simons+2026}.
 It is calculated exactly as

-that is, we form $\Sbar\ofst\ofk$ as the Fourier transform of the isotropic spatial covariance $\mcC\ofst\ofsy$ modified by the correlation of the sampling window, $W(\yb)$, computed over the relevant separation grid with lag distances $\yb$.
-The blurred spectral density $\Sbar\ofst\ofk$ can be computed using a multidimensional Fast Fourier Transform for sampling patterns that are modulations of regular grids \cite[][their Lemma 2]{Guillaumin+2022}.
+that is, we form $\Sbar\ofst\ofk$ as the Fourier transform of the isotropic spatial covariance $\mcC\ofst\ofsy$ modified by the correlation of the sampling window $W(\yb)$ computed over the relevant separation grid with lag distances $\yb$.
+The blurred spectral density $\Sbar\ofst\ofk$ can be computed using a multidimensional Fast Fourier Transform for sampling patterns that are modulations of regular grids \cite[][their Lemma~2]{Guillaumin+2022}.
 The explicit dependence of eqs~(\ref{eq:dwl}) and~(\ref{eq:blurredspec}) on spatial wave vector $\kb$ rather than isotropic wavenumber $k=||\mbf{k}||$ is intentional, as even for an isotropic model, the operation of blurring is not radially symmetric.
 This is evident as the autocorrelation of the window $W\ofy$ is clearly not isotropic, even for a full rectangular grid.
-Compared to eq.~(\ref{eq:blurredspec}), in the original formulation of \cite{Simons+2013}, the blurring of the spectral density by the sampling window $w\ofx$ was through convolution with the \textit{spectral} window $|w\ofk|^2$ (the Fej\'er kernel in the unitary case), for which they used a slightly different notation.
+Compared to eq.~(\ref{eq:blurredspec}), in the original formulation of \cite{Simons+2013}, the blurring of the spectral density by the sampling window~$w\ofx$ was inexact, through convolution with the \textit{spectral} window $|w\ofk|^2$ (the Fej\'er kernel in the unitary case), for which they used a slightly different notation.